Learning to Predict Vehicle Trajectories with Model-based Planning: Related Work

-\textbf{Generating multimodal trajectories} is another core challenge for prediction.
-To account for the intrinsic multimodal distributions, a line of works are built upon stochastic models such as conditional variational autoencoders (CVAEs) \cite{lee2017desire, rhinehart2018r2p2, hong2019rules, tang2019multiple, casas2020implicit} or generative adversarial networks (GANs) \cite{gupta2018sgan, sadeghian2019sophie, zhao2019multi} to draw trajectory samples.
-Although their performance is competitive, the drawback of sampling uncontrollable latent variables at inference time prohibits them from being deployed on safety-critical driving scenarios.
-Deterministic approaches are mostly based on multi-mode trajectory regression \cite{deo2018cslstm, casas2018intentnet, cui2019multimodal, liang2020learning}.
-To alleviate mode collapse in prediction learning, recently proposed frameworks decompose the task into classification over anchor trajectories \cite{chai2019multipath} or goal-conditioned trajectories \cite{zhao2020tnt}, followed by trajectory offset regression.
-However, there is no feasibility guarantee for the trajectory regressed from neural networks.
-CoverNet \cite{phan2020covernet} attempts to meet specific physical requirements by formulating multimodal prediction as pure classification over a pre-constructed trajectory set, but its prediction may violate the real-time states of agents or traffic environment.
-By leveraging model-based planning as the prediction generator, our approach shows superiority in the following crucial aspects.
-Firstly, trajectory feasibility could be guaranteed by imposing environmental and kinematic constraints from real-time situations.
-Secondly, our model provides multimodal distribution by generating trajectory sets with sufficient coverage over reachable paths.
-Thirdly, rather than outputs discrete future locations as most methods do, our model produces high-fidelity trajectories with continuous information, including location, heading, velocity, acceleration, etc. Lastly, it could generate trajectories given the target's current state, which mitigates the high dependence on long-term tracking results.
+\textbf{Generating multimodal trajectories} is essential for handling the intrinsic multimodal prediction distributions.
+Stochastic models are mostly built upon conditional variational autoencoder~\cite{lee2017desire, rhinehart2018r2p2, hong2019rules, tang2019multiple, casas2020implicit} and generative adversarial network~\cite{gupta2018sgan, sadeghian2019sophie, zhao2019multi, li2021vehicle}, while sampling with uncontrollable latent variables at inference may impede their deployment on safety-critical driving systems.
+Deterministic models are mainly based on multi-mode trajectory regression~\cite{deo2018cslstm, casas2018intentnet, cui2019multimodal, liang2020learning}.
+To alleviate mode collapse in prediction learning, recent works decompose the task into classification over anchor trajectories~\cite{chai2019multipath} or goal-conditioned trajectories~\cite{zhao2020tnt}, followed by trajectory offset regression.
+However, no feasibility could be ensured for the regressed results.
+CoverNet~\cite{phan2020covernet} formulates multimodal prediction by directly classifying on a pre-constructed trajectory set, but still, its predictions may violate the agent kinematics or scene constraints.
+For our framework, leveraging model-based planning as the prediction generator brings superiorities in 1) maintaining multimodal distributions by generating trajectories on diverse reachable paths, 2) ensuring trajectory feasibility by imposing real-time constraints, 3) mitigating the high reliance on long-term tracking, and 4) producing trajectories with continuous information rather than just discrete locations.